scalepoint-tech/examples/dotnet/scalepoint-id-get-token/README.md

 # Scalepoint Id Get Token

-This sample shows the principles behind [Scalepoint Authentification](https://dev.scalepoint.com/authentication)
+This sample shows the principles behind [Scalepoint Authentication](https://dev.scalepoint.com/authentication)

 ## Prerequisites

 * [.NET](https://www.microsoft.com/net/download)
+  > This example uses modern .NET tooling, also known as `.NET Core SDK`.
+You can still target classic Windows-only `.NET Framework` with this SDK and this example targets both `.NET Framework 4.7` and `.NET Core 2.1`.
 * Self signed X.509 certificate.
 [Here it is documentation](https://dev.scalepoint.com/authentication/#self-signed-certificate-generation) how you could generate your own.

 ## Getting started

-* To build this project run `dotnet build` command
-* To run this sample execute comand `dotnet run` with 4 parameters:
+* To build and run this sample execute comand `dotnet run --framework ?` with 4 parameters:
   * "client identifier" - string
-    * Will be provided by Scalepoint
+    * provided by Scalepoint
   * "certificateFile" - string
     * path to file with self-signed certificate
   * "certificatePassword" - string